myceworld/myce/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement request
-about: 'Suggestions '
+about: 'Suggest an improvement '
 title: ''
 labels: ''
 assignees: ''